michalantolik/pluralsight/README.md

 #### Ask to create data

 1. Create a sample dataset of five customers.
 Include first name, last name, age, income range, retirement age, and risk tolerance.
+Format the data as table.
+2. Create a sample dataset of five customers.
+Include first name, last name, age, income range, retirement age, and risk tolerance.
+Format the data as bullet points.
+3. Create a sample dataset of five customers.
+Include first name, last name, age, income range, retirement age, and risk tolerance.
+Format the data as CSV.